 On December 1, 2022, the Committee awarded certain officers and key employees, including Mr. Gendell, Mr. Simmes, Ms. McLauchlin and Ms. Newman, Phantom Units (the "FY23 Phantom Units") under the LTIP.
 The vesting date for FY23 Phantom Units is mid-December 2025 (the "FY23 Scheduled Vesting Date").
 Mr. Gendell, Mr. Simmes, Ms. McLauchlin and Ms. Newman were granted a total of 25,096 FY23 Phantom Units, 17,715 FY23 Phantom Units, 11,072 FY23 Phantom Units and 7,676 FY23 Phantom Units, respectively.
-The vesting of two-thirds of each NEO's Phantom Unit awards is subject to the Company's achievement of a specified level of Cumulative Income for the 2023-2025 fiscal years (the "FY2023-25 Performance Period").
-Cumulative Income is calculated from the Company's annual financial statements for the FY2023-25 Performance Period and is adjusted to exclude the effect of certain extraordinary and other items.
-Between zero percent (0%) and one-hundred twenty percent (120%) of each recipient's target number of FY23 Cumulative Income Units may vest based on the achievement of Cumulative Income during the FY2023-25 Performance Period.
+The vesting of two-thirds of each NEO's Phantom Unit awards is subject to the Company's achievement of a specified level of Cumulative Adjusted Pretax Income for the 2023-2025 fiscal years (the "FY2023-25 Performance Period").
+Between zero percent (0%) and one-hundred twenty percent (120%) of each recipient's target number of FY23 Cumulative Income Units may vest based on the achievement of Cumulative Adjusted Pretax Income during the FY2023-25 Performance Period.
 Except as otherwise provided in the applicable award agreement, to vest in the FY23 Cumulative Income Units, the recipient must also remain continuously employed (or, for Mr. Gendell, serve on the Board of Directors of the Company) through the FY23 Scheduled Vesting Date.

 The remaining one-third of each NEO's FY23 Phantom Units are subject to a time-based vesting schedule (the "FY23 Time-Based Units"), with the FY23 Time-Based Units scheduled to vest on the FY23 Scheduled Vesting Date.
-Except as otherwise provided in the applicable award agreement, to vest in the FY23 Time-Based Units, the recipients must remain continuously employed through the FY23 Scheduled Vesting Date
+Except as otherwise provided in the applicable award agreement, to vest in the FY23 Time-Based Units, the recipients must remain continuously employed (or, for Mr. Gendell, serve on the Board of Directors of the Company) through the FY23 Scheduled Vesting Date